autocontracts/permissioned-blocks/whitepaper.md

 <b>The Statechain</b> - A linked list of IPFS Hash Addresses.
 The smart contract only references the latest state change IPFS address.
 </p>

-This useful property means that we only need to store the IPFS address of the last state change on the smart contract, in oder to know this addresses the full untampered history of the contract's state.
+This useful property means that we only need to store the IPFS address of the last state change on the smart contract, and with this we know that we have the full untampered history of the contract's state.
 We can then follow the linked references to resolve the complete statechain.

 Benefits:
 - <b> Privacy</b> - The statechain address is the result of a one-way hashing function of the state information.
 Determination of the state information from the address alone cannot be calculated.
 Only by resolving the content of the address using the IPFS protocol can the state information be known.
 The Permissioned Blocks security model described below, extends the IPFS protocol with a security layer to protect resolving IPFS addresses by unauthorised actors.
-- <b> Cost</b> - By storing only the statechain address on the blockchain significantly reduces the storage costs to negligible in comparison to storing the complete state history of the smart contract on the blockchain.
+- <b> Cost</b> - By storing only the statechain address on the blockchain significantly reduces the storage costs to negligible in comparison to storing the complete state history on the blockchain.

 ## IPFS as Decentralised Storage